XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Evaluation

 \subsection{Methodology}

-Metaverse applications run on wearable devices, and the compute requirement for the workloads is heavy (tens for FPS requirements for multiple models).
+Metaverse applications run on wearable devices and the compute requirement for the workloads is heavy (tens for FPS requirements for multiple models).
 Therefore, considering the capabilities of state-of-the-art mobile SoCs (e.g., 26 TOPS on Qualcomm Snap Dragon 888~\cite{qualcomm_sd888}), we model wearable devices with DNN inference accelerators that employ 4K and 8K PEs with 256 GB/s on-chip bandwidth and 8MiB of on-chip shared memory running at 1 GHz clock, similar to Herald~\cite{kwon2021heterogeneous}.

-\textit{Simulated hardware styles:} \autoref{tab:eval_accelerators} shows the accelerator styles: \textbf{FDA} (fixed-dataflow accelerator), \textbf{S}caled-out multi-\textbf{FDA} (two accelerator instances with the same dataflow style motivated by ~\cite{baek2020multi}), and \textbf{HDA} (heterogeneous dataflow accelerator)~\cite{kwon2021heterogeneous}.
+\textbf{Simulated HW Accelerators.} \autoref{tab:eval_accelerators} shows various accelerator instances we evalute in three accelerator styles: \textbf{FDA} (fixed-dataflow accelerator), \textbf{S}caled-out multi-\textbf{FDA} (two accelerator instances with the same dataflow style motivated by ~\cite{baek2020multi}), and \textbf{HDA} (heterogeneous dataflow accelerator)~\cite{kwon2021heterogeneous}.
 Depending on the style, we partition the 4K and 8K PEs into 2 or 4 accelerator instances.
 The WS (weight stationary) dataflow is inspired by NVDLA~\cite{nvdla} that parallelizes the output and input channels with input columns.
-OS (output-stationary) is a hand-optimized dataflow that parallelizes output rows and columns with a 16-way adder-tree reducing input channel-wise partial sums.
+OS (output-stationary) is a hand-optimized dataflow that parallelizes output rows and columns with a 16-way adder tree reducing input channel-wise partial sums.
 The RS (row stationary) dataflow is inspired by Eyeriss~\cite{chen2016eyeriss_isca} that parallelizes output channels, output rows, and kernel rows.
+Note that each accelerator in \autoref{tab:eval_accelerators} refers to an instance of hardware accelerator that can run \bench.

-\textit{Simulation methodology:} We implement the framework illustrated in~\autoref{fig:XRBenchToolFlow} and plug in MAESTRO~\cite{kwon2019understanding} as the analytical cost model to perform the different case studies.
-All the models are the same across hardware platforms (8bit-quantized without other optimizations) and satisfy the accuracy goals (i.e., accuracy score = 1).
+\textbf{Simulation Methodology.} We implement the framework illustrated in~\autoref{fig:XRBenchToolFlow} and plug in MAESTRO~\cite{kwon2019understanding} as the analytical cost model to perform the different case studies.
+All the models are the same across the hardware platforms (8bit-quantized without other optimizations) and satisfy the accuracy goals (i.e., accuracy score = 1).